pschool-in/curriculum/content/grammar/negative-sentence.md

 We use 'any' when asking a question.

 ```
-Do you have any pen?
+Do you have any pens?
 ```

 ### Contractions